vestrel00/contacts-android/docs/dev-notes.md

 First, it’s good to know the official documentation of custom data rows; https://developer.android.com/guide/topics/providers/contacts-provider#CustomData

-Now, let’s ingest the official docs… Custom mimetypes do not belong to the native Contacts Provider mimetype set (e.g. address, email, phone, etc).
+Now, let’s ingest the official docs… Custom mimetypes do not belong to the AOSP Contacts Provider mimetype set (e.g. address, email, phone, etc).
 The Contacts Provider allows for the creation of new / custom mimetypes.
 This is especially useful for other apps (Google Contacts, Facebook, Twitter, WhatsApp, etc) that want to attach extra pieces of data to a particular RawContact.